anagha-google/techcon23-datalake-lab/README.md

 ## Housekeeping

-Thsi concludes the lab.
+This concludes the lab.
 Shut down your GCP project to avoid billing.

 <hr>